 The tongue truly is an interesting part of our bodies.
 Show it some love by keeping it clean with regular brushing.

 Why You Should Clean Your Tongue

 Most of the bacteria in our mouth reside on our tongues.
-When you brush your tongue or use a tongue scraper, you help reduce the amount of bacteria in your mouth and freshen your breath.
+When you use a tongue scraper, you help reduce the amount of bacteria in your mouth and freshen your breath.
 Your tongue also aids in cleaning food debris from your teeth.
 Keeping your tongue clean is important for maintaining a healthy mouth.

 Dr. James Fondriest and our team at Lake Forest Dental Arts would like to encourage all of our patients to remember to clean their tongues.
 To schedule an appointment at our Chicago dentist office, contact us at (847) 234-0517.
 We serve patients from Lake Forest, Chicago and the surrounding areas.